paritytech/substrate-debug-kit/remote-externalities/README.md

 - `u128` as Balance.

 And most importantly the types of `my-pallet`.
-Once you have your `Runtime`, you can use it for storage type resolution and do things like `<my_pallet::Pallet<Runtime>>::funciton()` or `<my_pallet::StorageItem<Runtime>>::get()`.
+Once you have your `Runtime`, you can use it for storage type resolution and do things like `<my_pallet::Pallet<Runtime>>::function()` or `<my_pallet::StorageItem<Runtime>>::get()`.

 2. Finally, the second option:

-If you you alredy have new pallet integrated in polkadot, you can directly pull `polkadot-runtime` or `kusama-runtime` and use that, like `use polkadot_runtime::Runtime` (which will take a week to compile).
-Note that you, again, have to make sure that the substrate dependencies don't clash: You need a local polkadot repo next to the above two, use it to import the `Runtime`, and make sure there is a `.cargo/config` file in polkadot overrding substrate dependencies to point to the local one.
+If you you already have new pallet integrated in polkadot, you can directly pull `polkadot-runtime` or `kusama-runtime` and use that, like `use polkadot_runtime::Runtime` (which will take a week to compile).
+Note that you, again, have to make sure that the substrate dependencies don't clash: You need a local polkadot repo next to the above two, use it to import the `Runtime`, and make sure there is a `.cargo/config` file in polkadot overriding substrate dependencies to point to the local one.

-> I personally recommend building a mock runtime if you only use remote-externalities, and use a real runtime if you ise `migration-dry-run`.
+> I personally recommend building a mock runtime if you only use remote-externalities, and use a real runtime if you use `migration-dry-run`.

 #### Example